snigdhamb/snigdhamb.github.io/_projects/HW8.md

 ---
-layout: page
-title: Analysis of UFO Sightings
+name: Analysis of UFO Sightings
+tools: [Python, Altair, vega-lite]
+description: This is a homework assignment
 ---

 # Analysis of UFO Sightings